X-Jagger/100-days-of-code/r1-log.md

 - learned half part of chapter mongodb
 #### Thoughts:
 - Taking part in communication activities is a little waste of time ...

+### Day8 August 13
+#### Progress:
+- finished the chapter Mongo
+#### Thoughts:
+- watching R!CH cost me much time.TT
+- How about imitating realizing google doodles as a way of learning new stuff